 Puebla City in Central Mexico is probably one of Mexico’s most underrated cities.
 It may only be the fourth largest in the country, but its decadent cuisine, iconic Talavera pottery, and fascinating mix of Baroque, Renaissance, and Classic architecture make it well worth the journey.

-Tucked within the mountain-and-volcano-clad Valley of Cuetlaxcoapan, Puebla is dubbed the ‘cradle of Mexican Baroque,’ with religious and historical wonders from monasteries and mansions to museums and art galleries around every corner.
+Tucked within the mountain-and-volcano-clad Valley of Cuetlaxcoapan, Puebla is dubbed the ‘cradle of Mexican Baroque’.
+One of the best things to do in Puebla City is to visit its many religious and historical wonders from monasteries and mansions to museums and art galleries.
 In fact, it’s believed to have as many as 365 churches – one to mark every day of the year!